-8. WIRING DIAGRAM
+7. WIRING DIAGRAM

-9. WARRANTY
+8. WARRANTY

-Limited Warranty Exmark Commercial Turf Equipment
+Limited Warranty Exmark Commercial Turf Equipment Exmark Mfg.

-Exmark Mfg.
 Co.
-Inc. and its affiliate, Exmark Warranty Company, pursuant to an agreement between them, jointly warrant on the terms and conditions herein, that we will repair, replace or adjust any part manufactured by Exmark and found by us (in the exercise of our reasonable discretion) to be defective in factory material or workmanship.
+Inc. ("Exmark") warrants on the terms and conditions herein, that it will repair, replace or adjust any part manufactured by Exmark and found by Exmark(in the exercise of its reasonable discretion)to be defective in factory material or workmanship.

 This warranty is limited to one year from the date of original retail purchase (90 days for rental use) for any Exmark mower that is used for commercial or any other income producing purpose.
-The blade spindle assemblies will be warranted for three years, one year parts and labor with an additional two years parts only, from date of original retail purchase against defects in materials or workmanship.
-The frame and hydrostatic traction drive system, excluding hoses, will be warranted for two full years from date of original retail purchase against defects in materials or workmanship.
-We will extend the Peerless 5-speed transmission manufacturer's warranty from 90 days to one year.
+The Blade Spindle assemblies will be warranted for three years, one year parts and labor with an additional two years parts only, from date of original retail purchase against defects in materials or workmanship.
+The hydrostatic traction drive system, excluding hoses, will be warranted for two full years from date of original retail purchase against defects in materials or workmanship.
+Exmark Mfg. will extend the Peerless 5-speed transmission manufacturer's warranty from 90 days to one year.
 Belts and tires are warranted for 90 days against defects in materials or workmanship.

 The engine warranty is covered by its respective engine manufacturer.
 Please refer to the engine manufacturers warranty statement that is included in the literature packet.
-We are not authorized to handle warranty adjustments on engines.
+Exmark is not authorized to handle warranty adjustments on engines.
 Engine warranties should be referred to the nearest authorized service outlet of the engine manufacturer.

 This warranty extends only to the original retail purchaser of the equipment.
-This warranty may not be assigned or transferred without the prior express written consent of Exmark and Exmark Warranty Company.
-The warranty period commences upon the date of the original retail purchase.
+The warranty may not be assigned or transferred without the prior express written consent of Exmark.
+The warranty commences upon the date of the original retail purchase.

 The Exmark turf equipment, including any defective part, must be returned to an authorized Exmark service dealer within the warranty period.
-The warranty shall extend to the expense of repair or replacement (as determined by us) of the defective part, including labor.
-The warranty shall not extend to the expense of delivering the mower to the dealer for warranty work nor the expense of returning it back to the owner after repair or replacement.
-Our responsibility in respect to claims is limited to making the required repairs or replacements, and no claim of breach of warranty shall be cause for cancellation or rescission of the contract of sale of any Exmark mower.
+The warranty shall extend to cost to repair or replace(as determined by Exmark) the defective part, including labor.
+The expense of delivering the mower to the dealer for warranty work and the expense of returning it back to the owner after repair or replacement will be paid for by the owner.
+Exmark's responsibility in respect to claims is limited to making the required repairs or replacements, and no claim of breach of warranty shall be cause for cancellation or rescission of the contract of sale of any Exmark mower.
 Proof of purchase may be required by the dealer to substantiate any warranty claim.
 All warranty work must be performed by an authorized Exmark service dealer.